naholyr/node-jus-i18n/README.md

 * Better documentation.
 * If provided a "file" store: Ability to merge data from more than one folder.
 * Ability to use more than one store at same time.
-* Better support for locales "lang_COUNTRY" (loads messages for locales "lang" and "lang-country")
+* Better support for locales "lang_COUNTRY" (loads messages for locales "lang" and "lang-country").
 * All these things I didn't think about yet.

+---

 * Done: <del>Plural forms, including ranges and expressions recognition</del>.
 * Done: <del>Context like gender (original idea from dialect)</del>.